 Opening

 The opening is fresh, sharp and aromatic rather than sweet.
 Bergamot leads with a clean citrus lift, supported by pink pepper and davana.
-This stage feels brisk and slightly herbal — more refined than playful — and sets up the fragrance’s structured character.
+This creates a brisk, slightly herbal introduction that feels structured and refined.

-This is where comparisons to Imperial Valley’s opening style often come from: citrus brightness paired with aromatic tension, not fruitiness.
+This is where comparisons to the Imperial Valley style become most noticeable — citrus brightness paired with tension and dryness rather than fruitiness.

 Heart

-As the fragrance develops, the heart introduces oud, amber and herbal facets.
-The oud here is dry and controlled, not medicinal or animalic, while rosemary adds an aromatic edge that keeps the scent feeling lifted rather than heavy.
+As it develops, the fragrance introduces oud, amber and aromatic herbs.
+The oud is dry and controlled, avoiding anything overly animalic, while rosemary keeps the composition lifted and balanced.

 Dry Down

-The dry down is leathery, musky and woody, anchored by vetiver and soft amber.
-Leather becomes more prominent here, giving the scent a masculine-leaning edge, though it remains wearable for confident unisex tastes.
+The dry down settles into a leathery, musky and woody base, supported by vetiver and soft amber.
+Leather becomes more prominent, adding a slightly masculine edge while still remaining wearable as a unisex scent.

 Performance Review